 We receive many email enquiries about a range of subjects relating to our footwear and services.
 To make things easier, here’s a compilation of some of them and the answers you’re looking for.

 Why aren’t you open?

-The shop is currently closed for the third time in 10 months due to the present nationwide lock down to protect the public from COVID19.
-As yet, we have no clear idea of when non-essential retail will be permitted to open again.
+Mountainfeet is currently closed for the third time in 10 months due to the present nationwide lock down to protect the public from COVID19 although we are provisionally intending to re-open on the 13th of April in line with Government guidelines for ‘non-essential retail’.
 Because of the specialist service we provide and the reliance many of our customers have on us for both their foot wear and foot health needs, we have lobbied our local Member of Parliament for recognition as an essential retail business.
 However, it’s very unlikely our status will be changed.

 We’re still able to deliver product in stock and are answering queries on a variety of foot health and foot wear issues but there’s a limit to what we can achieve when closed.

 Si has had to engage in other work to provide some income so please bear that in mind if making an enquiry and consider looking at the rest of the FAQ’s on this page to see if they provide the information you’re looking for.

 Please also avoid requesting personal bookings while the appointment page is still disabled – there is a priority system in place at the moment to ensure those folk who had bookings cancelled during January and February are offered chance to re-book first.
 After a short period of time, the appointment booking system will be made available to all and our website will reflect that.
 A post announcing the fact will also be made on our Facebook page.

 This is our most frequently asked question and one without a definitive answer as the variables involved in a piece of footwear’s lifespan are vast!
 The most important of these are the mileage a user puts on them, the terrain and weather they’re used in, the care regime adopted and whether the user has particularly heavy wear tendencies.